Home Ski touring from le Rivier d’Allemont / Belledonne

 March / April.
 Plan for a walk-in when the snow level rises in the spring.

 Free of charge.

-Go through Allemont and on the dam, follow signs for “Le Rivier d’Allemont”. > Articol is half-way up the road to Le Rivier, there are car parks alongside the road. > Le Rivier d’Allemont is 3km further up.
+Go through Allemont and on the dam, follow signs for “Le Rivier d’Allemont”.
+Le Rivier d’Allemont is 3km further up to Articol.
 Park next to the war memorial.